signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 null by default and absolutely no warning of any kind will help the developer see this.
 Another aspect that can be surprising is that a ValueTuple is a... value type.
 Its individual fields cannot be set independently: the whole tuple has to be reassigned to a new one.
 Care must be taken to copy the "previous" other field values from the original one.
-In a IPoco, value tuples must be `ref` properties:
+To solve this value tuples and mutable structs must be `ref` properties in a `IPoco`:
 ```csharp
 public interface IWithValueTuple : IPoco
 {